May in Kelowna

 Kelowna Beer Institute.
 Credit: Nathaniel Atakora Martin (@nathanielatakora)

-Local craft brews will take centre stage at the inaugural Kelowna Beer Fest in City Park on Saturday, May 13, 2023.
-Over 30 Kelowna breweries and cideries will be featured at the newly created event, produced by Thick as Thieves Entertainment, who also produce local events Denim on the Diamond and AltiTunes.
+Local craft brews will take centre stage at the second annual Kelowna Beer Fest in City Park on Saturday, May 11, 2024.
+Forty Kelowna breweries and cideries will be featured at the event, produced by Thick as Thieves Entertainment, who also produce local events Denim on the Diamond and AltiTunes.

 If you can't make it to Kelowna Beer Fest, find details about breweries in and around Kelowna here